454de6e/gatsby-themes/packages/gatsby-theme-digital-garden/README.md

 Notes do not have dates, because they are raw and unpolished.
 Most notes will receive a few updates and then never change again.
-Some notes will receive more updates and slowly mature and can then graduate into a post.
-Notes can be renamed or deleted at any time.
-Due to their unfinished nature, they are exluded from the generated site map and disallowed in `robots.txt`.
+Some notes will receive more updates and slowly mature.
+Notes can be renamed or deleted at any time, there is no guarantee that their URL is stable.
+Due to their unfinished nature, they are exluded from the generated sitemap and disallowed in `robots.txt`.

 ### Posts

 Posts are located in `content/posts` and add `author` and `date` fields.
 They are usually the result of several iterations on one or many notes and are much more polished than notes.
-You can think of a post date as the graduation date of the underlying notes.
 When a note has been used for a post, it can be deleted.

+### Chunks

+Chunks are located `content/chunks` and use the same metadata as posts.
+Chunks can be thought of as short posts.
+They should be concise and self-contained.
+Chunks encourage publishing shorter posts more frequently.
+A Chunk can be derived from a note that is in good enough shape to be published.
+Chunks can also be written directly.
+Chunks can also be incorporated into posts, but their URL is stable.
+Tweets can be considered as a special type of chunks.